tlspuffin/async-opcua/docs/crypto.md

 This document summarizes what algorithms are used by the implementation and issues concerned with moving away from OpenSSL to a pure Rust crypto library.

-## opcua-crypto
+## async-opcua-crypto

 OPC UA for Rust is implemented in various crates that encapsulate server, client and common code.

-The crypto functionality is contained in the `opcua-crypto` crate that both the server and client depend on.
+The crypto functionality is contained in the `async-opcua-crypto` crate that both the server and client depend on.
 This provides functions and wrappers that call various rust cryptography packages from the [`rustcrypto`](https://github.com/rustcrypto) project.

 * [`hmac`](https://github.com/RustCrypto/MACs/tree/master/hmac)
 * [`sha2`](https://github.com/RustCrypto/hashes/tree/master/sha2)